simonpinkas/InstituteStore/README.md

 ### /Materials-Util
 Utility materials, not for use in final product
 ### /SceneAssets
 The directory for all scene assets for the retail space.
-Models are stored in a unique folder containing the .FBX file, texture files and the associated Unity Material objects for the model.
+Models are stored in a unique folder containing the .FBX file, texture files, Unity Materials and objectspace Animation Object files go here.
 ### /SphericalVideoAssets
 Assets particular to the spherical video functionality.
 Included is a sample spherical video and a sample 4K still.